Operator representation of spatiotemporal quantum correlations

 Second, if $\obs{\Alg{A}}$ has a spectral decomposition with at least two projectors, i.e., at least two non-vanishing eigenvalues, then consider two distinct indices $i,j$, with corresponding distinct eigenvalues $\lambda_{i},\lambda_{j}$.
 Multiplying \eqref{eq:projectoffdiagterms} on the left by $P_{i}$ and the right by $P_{j}$ then gives

 for all density matrices $\rho\in\Alg{A}$.
 The only way this equality holds for all density matrices $\rho$ is if $\lambda_{j}=-\lambda_{i}$.
 Since $i$ and $j$ were arbitrary distinct indices in the spectral decomposition of $\obs{\Alg{A}}$, this requires that exactly two such indices can exist, and therefore, $\obs{\Alg{A}}$ must be a light-touch observable.
 This proves that $\Alg{M}$ is contained in the set of light-touch observables.
-By Theorem~\ref{MTXS45739} and maximality, we therefore conclude $\Alg{M}$ is equal to the set of light-touch observables in $\Alg{A}$. \eprf
+Thus, $\Alg{M}$ is equal to the set of light-touch observables in $\Alg{A}$. \eprf